 What is it?

 In Japan, the plant is kept under control thanks to indigenous insects, but there's nothing to restrict its growth here in the UK.
 It can increase in size quite quickly, sometimes over a yard a week.
-In 1981 the Wildlife and Country Act made it illegal to introduce Japanese knotweed into wild spaces, and if you don't treat the spread of this plant on your own property, you could even be served with an Antisocial Behaviour Order.
+In warm, sunny weather it can even grow by 10cm per day.

 Why does it cause problems?

-If Japanese Knotweed shows up on a homeowners survey the seller will usually have to foot the bill for a specialist report to be commissioned.
+If Japanese knotweed shows up on a homeowners survey the seller will usually have to foot the bill for a specialist report to be commissioned.
 The report will assess the risk level on the RICS scale and detail how the knotweed can be treated.
 The two parties will then decide whether or not to go through with the sale and how to go about removing the plant from the property.

-How do you get rid of it?
+How do I get rid of it?